Olical/vim-scheme/README.md

 The plugin defines the following things:

  * `:SchemeConnect` which starts a REPL in a terminal buffer.
- * `:SchemeEval` which takes a range (defaulting to the whole file), it sends the range to the REPL and executes it.
  * `cp{motion...}` evaluates the result of the motion, so `cpaf` is the current form your cursor is on.
  * `cpp` is a shorthand version of `cpaf`, can come in pretty handy.